 Prep time: 15 minutes / Cook time: 5 minutes / Serves: 4

-2 T. extra virgin olive oil 1 15-oz. can black beans, drained and rinsed (or homemade cooked beans) 2 T. water 1 t. ground cumin ½ t. chili powder 1 t. smoked paprika ¼ t. cayenne pepper ¼ t. dried Mexican oregano Sea salt and black pepper, to taste Optional: ½ medium red bell pepper, finely diced
+2 T. extra virgin olive oil 1 15-oz. can black beans, drained and rinsed * 2 T. water 1 t. ground cumin ½ t. chili powder 1 t. smoked paprika ¼ t. cayenne pepper ¼ t. dried Mexican oregano Sea salt and black pepper, to taste Optional: ½ medium red bell pepper, finely diced

-2 large ripe avocados, pitted 1 medium tomato, seeded and diced 3 T. fresh lime juice 2 T. fresh cilantro, minced ½ medium jalapeño, finely diced Sea salt and black pepper, to taste
+2 large ripe avocados, pitted 1 medium tomato, seeded and diced 3 T. fresh lime juice 2 T. fresh cilantro, minced ½ medium jalapeño, finely diced Sea salt and fresh-cracked pepper, to taste

-Mango Salsa (see next recipe) Iceberg, butter, or Romaine lettuce leaves for wrapping
+Spicy Mango Salsa Iceberg, butter, or Romaine lettuce leaves for wrapping

 3. While the beans are cooking, mash the avocado in a small glass or other non-reactive bowl.
 Add tomato, lime juice, fresh cilantro, and jalapeño.
 Season with salt and black pepper, to taste, and stir to combine.
 Set aside.

 4. Transfer warm beans to a bowl and add diced bell pepper, if using.
 Sprinkle with additional spices, if desired.
-Serve immediately with large lettuce leaves for wrapping, along with fresh guacamole and spicy mango salsa (next recipe).
+Serve immediately with large lettuce leaves for wrapping, along with fresh guacamole and spicy mango salsa.
 Enjoy!